powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 $ git pull
 ```

-Verify that you don't use a RC or SNAPSHOT version for the PowSyBl dependencies.
+Make sure that you are not using an RC or SNAPSHOT version of the PowSyBl dependencies.
 Using the following command, you should only have your repo version:
 ```shell
 $ git grep -B2 -E "SNAPSHOT|-RC" pom.xml | less